 One of the easiest ways to sell ebooks is to work through a third-party site like Amazon.
 You may have ordered products, even books, from Amazon in the past.
 But this is a whole different side to this massive e-commerce site.

 The big benefit to working through Amazon Kindle Direct Publishing, even though they charge you a commission on your sales, is their reach.
-Around 89 million Americans are said to be active ebook readers.
+Around one fifth of Americans (21%) are said to be active ebook readers in the last year.
 That’s your potential audience, all those people visiting this site and browsing for a new book.
 It could be your book they find when doing a search on a related keyword.

 While you may not make as much money as you would selling directly on your own site, you'll have the opportunity to reach an audience who you wouldn't otherwise have access to.

 The process of selling your ebook on Kindle is straightforward.
 You sign up, then upload your ebook.
 They take care of converting it to their proprietary format.
 Then you’re ready to sell and grow your business through Amazon.com.